London trio Jaded have been earning rave reviews for this track which is fast becoming something of a summer anthem.

 KVR – Never Gonna Be (ft.
 Kaíva)

-LA-based producer/DJ collective Neo Noir (Bradley Allan and Greg Ogan) recently dropped this belter and we’ve decided this is the tune to kick-off our Bank Holiday weekend.
+LA-based producer/DJ collective Neo Noir (Bradley Allan and Greg Ogan) recently dropped this belter and we’ve decided this is the tune to kick-off our weekend.
 Featuring the vocals of London Ellis, our advice is that it requires full volume.
 You’re welcome.

 Neo Noir – Colours (ft.
 London Ellis)